The Best USA Fall Foliage Destinations to Experience This Year

 Start your adventure in Duluth, a small industrial harbor town where large ships pass in and out and you can view the Aerial Lift Bridge.
 Enjoy lunch and skip rocks in Canal Park before you make your way northeast on Hwy 61 towards Lutsen.

 The drive to Lutsen has lovely scenic stops including Gooseberry Falls, Split Rock lighthouse, and Temperance River State Park.
-You can also check out the lesser-known Iona Beach that has a shoreline covered in smooth pink rocks.
+You can also check out the lesser-known Iona Beach which has a shoreline covered in smooth pink rocks.

 A stay in Lutsen or Grand Marais will put you centrally located for hiking, waterfalls, and epic leaf-peeping.